gatling/gatling/src/sphinx/http/http_request.rst

 Signature Calculator
 ====================

-You might want to generate some `HMAC <http://en.wikipedia.org/wiki/Hash-based_message_authentication_code>`_ header based on other request information: url, headers and/or body.
+You might want to edit the HTTP requests before they're being sent over the wire, based on other request information: url, headers and/or body.
+For example, you might want to generate some `HMAC <http://en.wikipedia.org/wiki/Hash-based_message_authentication_code>`_ header.

 This can only happen after Gatling has resolved the request, e.g. computed the body based on a template.

 Gatling exposes AsyncHttpClient's ``SignatureCalculator`` API::